How to Log in Using SSH and Essential Linux Commands for Daily Management Print

 1. Open Your Terminal or SSH Client:

-• On Windows, you can use PowerShell or an SSH client like PuTTY.
+• On Windows, use PowerShell (OpenSSH) or PuTTY.

 ssh username@hostname_or_ip

-Replace `username` with your actual username on the server and `hostname_or_ip` with the server's domain name or IP address.
+Replace username with your server’s username and hostname_or_ip with the server’s domain name or IP address.

 3. Specify a Port Number (if different from the default port 22):